Welcome to the Benefits Hub! Everyday financial tools.

 Are you balancing a combination of school, work, and life?
 Are you working hard, but still having a difficult time keeping up with bills and the rising cost of living?
 United Way of King County’s Benefits Hub will help you get by, get ahead, and stay ahead so that you can achieve your college and career goals.

 We’ll work with you to “get by” by connecting you with emergency assistance and important income supports to mitigate whatever crisis you’re facing today.
 Let’s tackle it one step at a time so you can focus on other priorities.

 Once you’ve achieved stability, we’ll help you “get ahead” by creating and building savings.
 Finally, we’ll make sure you “stay ahead” by talking through ways to improve your credit score and build a plan with you to build assets and ultimately reach your financial goals.

-Schedule an online appointment today with one of our Financial Coaches using the Zoom online meeting platform or phone appointment opportunities are available for students at Bellevue College.
+Schedule an online virtual appointment today with one of our Financial Coaches using the an online virtual meeting platform or phone appointment opportunities are available for students at Bellevue College.
 If you would like to schedule a phone appointment, please specify in special instructions when making an appointment.

-Access funds, navigate emergency housing and receive other supports like rent assistance for back rent and funds for move-in costs.
+Access funds, navigate emergency housing and receive other supports like rent assistance for back rent and funds for move-in costs and mortgage payments.

-Rent Assistance: Provides one month of back pay for your rent or mortgage
+Rent Assistance: May provide up to four months of back pay for your rent or mortgage